Skip navigation

 Principles

 1. The University is a public institution that promotes openness and freedom.
 These principles are reflected in the open design of the campus, and the levels of access provided to staff, students and visitors.
-However, the University has an obligation to manage personal safety on campus, as well as protecting its property and academic activities.
+However, the University has an obligation to keep good order on campus, manage personal safety on campus, as well as protecting its property and academic activities.
 To that end, a wide range of practices has been established to enhance security on campus.
-These arrangements include the Universitys duty of care to staff, students and others, as well as our need to protect property and operations, with the need to provide academic freedom.

 3. The principles on which the policy is based include:

-• The University’s obligation to provide a safe environment for staff, students and visitors
+1. The University’s role in providing a safe environment for staff, students and visitors.

-• The need to establish security arrangements that meet this goal without significantly compromising academic freedom
+3. The need to establish security arrangements that meet this goal without significantly compromising academic freedom.

-• Ensuring that Deans and Directors have a formal role in assessing the risk profile for their areas.
+5. Ensuring that Deans and Directors have a formal role in assessing the risk profile for their areas whilst adhering to the University’s Risk Management Framework and Local Business Continuity Plan/s, as needed.

 Establishing University security arrangements